abdulrahman239/sector-8-adventure/README.md

    - Player must have Vending Snacks to auto-pass
    - Without snacks: forced to back away and find food
    - Success: dog distracted, tunnel accessible
-   - Failure: player sent to find snacks first
+   - Failure: player sent back to find snacks

 ## Cyber Pack
 - **Input Validation** — All menus use try/except to catch invalid input.
 Players are always re-prompted instead of the game crashing.
+Letters, numbers out of range, and empty input are all handled safely.
-- **Audit Logging** — All major events are written to `audit_log.txt` with timestamps including game start/end, choices made, challenge attempts, invalid inputs, and save/load attempts.
+- **Audit Logging** — All major events are written to `audit_log.txt` with timestamps.
+Logged events include: program start/end, game start/end, scene changes, choices made, NPC interactions, challenge attempts (success and failure), item use, save and load attempts, and every invalid input.
 - **Save/Load with Tamper Detection** — Game progress is saved to `savegame.json`.
 A SHA-256 hash of the save data is stored alongside it.
 When loading, the hash is recomputed and compared.
 If the file was edited, the load is rejected and the player is forced to start over.

 ## File Structure
 ```
 main.py
+README.md
 content/
     story.py
     npcs.py